PHYS 350 Applications of Classical Mechanics Syllabus

 Your lowest homework grade will be dropped from the final course grade.
 For long term absences, when further accomodation is warranted, the weight of those HWs might be moved to the final exam, or make-up work could be assigned.

 Homework solutions should be handed in on paper, or uploaded via Canvas (in PDF format).
-If you experience technical problems, you can email the solutions to me instead.
+If you experience technical problems, please email the solutions directly to me.
 Solutions should be complete, clearly written and legible.
 For computer-based work (such as plotting), please include your code or an equivalent presentation of your work (such as screenshots of on-line tools).

 Midterms and Final exam